-David Eller is the President and CEO of Celltex Therapeutics, a regenerative medicine company that specializes in banking autologous mesenchymal stem cells (MSCs) for therapeutic use.
+Celltex Therapeutics is a regenerative medicine company that specializes in banking autologous mesenchymal stem cells (MSCs) for therapeutic use.
 In the Celltex procedure, a small fat sample is taken, from which MSCs are extracted, isolated, multiplied and stored for future use.
 Patients can then use these autologous (“self-derived”) stem cells for regenerative purposes through infusions or injections performed by a licensed physician.

-Because the FDA states that an individual’s stem cells are defined as a drug if they have been expanded in vitro (in a laboratory setting), Celltex began the process of undertaking clinical trials in which it will seek approval from the FDA to provide stem cells for use by physicians within the U.S. to address a range of medical conditions.
+Since the FDA states that an individual’s stem cells are defined as a drug if they have been expanded in a laboratory (known as in vitro), Celltex began the process of undertaking clinical trials in which it will seek approval from the FDA to provide stem cells for use by physicians within the U.S. to address a range of medical conditions.

 To meet the immediate needs of patients, Celltex has also taken steps to comply with the regulations established by the FDA and COFEPRIS, the Mexican equivalent of the FDA for exporting and importing MSCs.